Mira0507/path_variable_public/README.md

 /home/mira/Downloads/path_variable/cool
 ```

-It responds to `which cool` that the command is found in `/home/mira/Downloads/path_variable/cool`.
+It tells that the command is found in `/home/mira/Downloads/path_variable/cool`.
 What will happen if I run `cool`?

 ```bash
 $ cool